-It is apparent that many ancient cultures built mysterious structures on specific locations.
-Why they chose many of these places is not known.
-Many are in remote or hard to navigate terrain.
-It wasn’t until Ivan P. Sanderson that there may be a common link between many sites around the world.
+Ivan T. Sanderson (1911-1973) (1) was a cryptozoology founder.
+He discovered a common link between many sites worldwide.
 We are relativity certain that these ancient cultures had no contact with one another.
 But a pattern emerges that points to the reasons they choose these specific coordinates.

-Becker-Hagens grid (1) of the Earth is a map that aligns several special locations.
-It points to places where there are significant structures, or unexplained phenomena.
-Ivan Ivan P. Sanderson (2) was the first to identify the 12 major points.
+Becker-Hagens grid (2) of the Earth is a map that aligns several select locations.
+It points to places where there are significant structures or unexplained phenomena.
+Sanderson was the first to identify the 12 major points.
 Becker and Hagens identified the grid pattern that aligns them.

 Mr. Sanderson identified 12 areas he calls Vile Vortices.
 These are locations with strange and unexpected electrical and magnetic activity.
-The areas around these places are where there are an unusual number of marine and aircraft disappearances.
+The spots around these places are an unusual number of marine and aircraft disappearances.
 Sailors and pilots frequently report instruments that fail.
-So, today travelers are still told to avoid these areas if possible.
+So, today travelers still avoid these areas if possible.

 Sanderson first presented these findings in an article for Saga magazine entitled “The Twelve Devil’s Graveyards Around the World.”
 This article shows significant places where we find unusual architecture or where ships and planes disappeared.

 The 12 Vile Vortices on Becker-Hagens Planetary Grid Map

-1) The Bermuda Triangle.
-This is an area in the North Atlantic Ocean, forming a triangle between Florida, Bermuda, and Puerto Rico.
-This area is well-known for the disappearance of ships and planes.
+1) The Bermuda Triangle is an area in the North Atlantic Ocean, forming a triangle between Florida, Bermuda, and Puerto Rico.
+This area is well known for the disappearance of ships and planes.